Slavic calendar: Croatian months

-The Croatian months used with the Gregorian calendar by Croats differ from the original Latin month names:
+The Croatian months used with the Gregorian calendar by Croats differ from the original Latin month names.
+While subject to variation over the earlier centuries, their names and order have been standardised in 1830s through the efforts of the Illyrian movement and its chief linguist Vjekoslav Babukić.

 Czech months

-The names of Czech months are, as in Polish, Croatian, Ukrainian and Belarusian not based on the Latin names used in most European languages.
+The names of Czech months are, as in Belarusian, Croatian, Kashubian, Polish, and Ukrainian, not based on the Latin names used in most European languages.
 The suffix -en is added to most of the months' names.

 Macedonian months

 The Macedonian language has two sets of names of the months of the Gregorian calendar.
 The most commonly used set of names is derived from the Latin month names and these are used by the vast majority of the Macedonian population.
 However, there is also a set of older names for the twelve months of Slavic origin that differ from the Latin month names, although their usage is archaized and largely restricted to folk literature and religious calendars issued by the Macedonian Orthodox Church.

-The origin of the Macedonian month names is closely related to the agricultural activities that occur in the corresponding period, or to the weather condition common for that period.
+The origin of the Macedonian month names is closely related to the agricultural activities that occur in the corresponding period, or to the weather conditions common for that period.
 Some months have alternative names in different regions.
 The usage of modern Latin month names among Macedonians started towards the end of the 19th century, as a result of mass education.

+Polish months

+The names of Polish months are, as in Belarusian, Croatian, Czech, Kashubian, and Ukrainian, not based on the Latin names used in most European languages, with the exception of March and May, which were borrowed from the Gregorian calendar.

+Russian months

+The names of Russian months are used with the Gregorian calendar by the vast majority of the Russian population.
+The most of names for the twelve months of Slavic origin that is differ from the Latin month names and standardized set of archaic that issued by Old Church Slavonic.